businessinsider/verja/README.md

 	<script src="/verja.js" type="text/javascript"></script>
 ```

-A basic example of validating an object by declaring a schema, and calling the validate method
+A basic example of validating an object by declaring a schema and calling the validate method

 ```
 	var schema = {